Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Membrane proteins electrically repel charged particles.

 Answer is B: Electrolytes, being charged particles, are not able to dissolve their way through the lipid plasma membrane (which is non-polar).
-Hence it is a barrier to them.
+Hence it is a barrier to them. - Which of the following statements about “leak channels” in the plasma membrane is correct?

 A. Proteins that form these channels bind to solutes to allow them to pass into the cell.